mogaleaf/go-genetic-algorithm/Readme.md

-Simple genetic algo to find the queen chess board solution (no queens are checking with others)
+Simple genetic algo

-- Todo
+Example:
-     - Struct to configure the genetic algo
+   - to find the queen chess board solution (no queens are checking with others)
-     - Mode of parents selection for next generation in the genetic algo
+   - OneMax function